 introducing shoki nakata

 Hi, my name is Shoki Nakata.
-I am an international student at Edmonds Community College from Japan.
-I am currently majoring in Biology at Edmonds CC and trying to get an Associate degree (AA, DTA) to transfer to a four-year university.
-I am working at the International Students Services (ISS) as an ISS Social Media Student Ambassador and at the Center for Student Engagement and Leadership (CSEL) as a Campus Event Programmer.
+I am an international student at Edmonds College from Japan.
+I am currently majoring in Biology at Edmonds College and trying to get an Associate degree (AA, DTA) to transfer to a four-year university.
+I am working at the Office of International Programs (OIP) as an OIP Social Media Student Ambassador and at the Center for Student Engagement and Leadership (CSEL) as a Campus Event Programmer.

-Edmonds CC provides a lot of programs that help students to find community, be successful, and feel included.
-For example, Edmonds CC has a campus community farm which is one of the reasons that I chose Edmonds CC.
+Edmonds College provides a lot of programs that help students to find community, be successful, and feel included.
+For example, Edmonds College has a campus community farm which is one of the reasons that I chose Edmonds College.
 When I was in Japan and trying to find the college that I would like to go to, I thought of nothing necessary for my campus life except classes that I need to take because I thought that I just need to earn an Associate degree in Biology.
-However, my study-abroad agent recommended to me Edmonds CC since I like to study in Biology and Agriculture.
-The more I have searched about Edmonds CC, the more I became so interested in what I can learn at the Edmonds CC!
+However, my study-abroad agent recommended to me Edmonds College since I like to study in Biology and Agriculture.
+The more I have searched about Edmonds College, the more I became so interested in what I can learn at the Edmonds College!
 They have a college farm, valuable programs associated with other communities to enhance sustainable environments, and a beautiful campus.
 I had started to search for colleges in the US by focusing only on if they had a biology major or not, yet I found my ideal college by searching for what kind of opportunities they provide for students.

 At the orientation, I was so nervous to talk to people because I have barely seen people who don't speak Japanese in my life.
 However, some international assistants speak other languages to support international students, and I felt like they were my lifesavers.
 I felt relieved that I have someone who I can talk in my language whenever I have questions or can't understand what people say.
 It is really helpful for students who came from other countries like me.